 Should you buy Elite Blog Academy?
 Here’s my opinion as someone who bought the program and is not an affiliate.

-If you don’t know, Elite Blog Academy is a popular and extensive *course* for bloggers wanting to learn how to make a business of blogging.
+If you don’t know, Elite Blog Academy is a popular and extensive course for people wanting to learn how to make a business of blogging.
 I’ll get into it more in the next few paragraphs.

 The course is popular for a reason, and in this post, I’m going to chat about why and tell you my thoughts.

 So, what is Elite Blog Academy anyway?
 Elite Blog Academy defines itself as “your clear, straightforward path to creating a profitable and sustainable online business”.

 It promises to teach everything you need to know to build a successful blog, from idea, to content, to beautiful website, to getting traffic, to launching.

 Looking at the sales page for it, I have to admit…

 I’ve even done live Q&A’s before in my free Facebook group and deleted them.

 But I feel like its important for you to get an opinion from a blogger who is NOT an affiliate for this program.

 And as a blogging coach who has been blogging for business since 2011 and purchased over $50,000 in courses and coaching related to blogging and online marketing…